-Open Images in Fit to Window Mode If this option is selected, the SPOT program automatically sizes images to fit the available screen space when you open or capture an image.
+The Fit to Window option, a program default, automatically sizes images to fit the available screen space when you open or capture an image.
 Thus, you can immediately see the entire image without having to zoom out.
 This is especially useful with smaller monitors.
+Open Images in Fit to Window Mode is checked as a def ault.
+If you do not want images to open in the Fit to Window mode, deselect the box.